Last updated: 2026-04-16

 Should You Buy the 2025 Ford F-150?

-A pre-purchase inspection is recommended for used examples, with particular attention to power train (14).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to power train (14).
+An extended warranty is worth pricing out.

 Compared to the 2026 Ford F-150.
 See also the 2024 Ford F-150 for an earlier comparison.